97-Yr-Old Twins Die Together After Falling Outside Home In Freezing Weather

 Overnight temperatures were reportedly as low as 11 degrees, with winds chills about minus 8.

 Although a cause of death had not been officially determined, investigators said they did not suspect foul play.
-Police investigators believed that twin sister Williams of East Providence might have fallen in the driveway while walking to her car after an evening out on Friday with 89-year-old little sister who drove the twins to Haley’s house in her car and left immediately at about 8:30 p.m., before the accidents occurred.
+Police investigators believed that twin sister Williams of East Providence might have fallen in the driveway while walking to her car after an evening out on Friday with 89-year-old little sister, who drove the twins to Haley’s house in her car and left immediately at about 8:30 p.m. before the accidents occurred.

 Sister Haley, according to investigators, might have tripped on a rug in the garage while hurrying inside the house to the phone to call for help.